CMU-CREATE-Lab/automate-plume-viz/README.md

 - Make sure that the share urls you generated have unique identifiers in the EarthTime layers by changing the "prefix" option for the "generate_metadata()" function
 - If you do not need smell reports in your visualization, change the "add_smell" option for the "generate_metadata()" function to False
 - Change pollution sources in the "run_hysplit()" function
+- If you need to add customized caption or graphs on top of the video frames, edit the "create_video()" function in the "automate_plume_viz.py" file

 Before running large tasks that will take a long time on the CoCalc system, make sure that you notify and talk to system administrators.